Prahsys/prahsys-documentation-v2/docs/Payment Concepts/transactions.md

     },
     body: JSON.stringify({
       payment: {
-        amount: 12.99, // Only necessary if the payment details aren't stored in the session or if you want to update the payment
+        // Only necessary if the payment details aren't stored in the session or
+				// if you want to update the payment
+        amount: 12.99,
       },
       session: {
         id: "SESSION0002742481646J67219140J7",